vmware-tanzu/community-edition/docs/site/content/docs/latest/aws.md

    To create a key pair for a region that is not the default in your profile, or set locally as `AWS_DEFAULT_REGION`, include the `--region` option.

 1. Log in to your Amazon EC2 dashboard and go to **Network & Security** > **Key Pairs** to verify that the created key pair is registered with your account.

+1. Create an AWS profile, for more information, see [Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-profiles) in the AWS documentation.